SAP/luigi/docs/luigi-client-api.md

 #### getUserSettings

-Returns the currently user settings based on selected node.
+Returns the current user settings based on the selected node.

 ##### Examples